jkbrzt/nose-pattern-exclude/README.rst

 ``nose-pattern-exclude``
 ########################

-A simple nose plugin that allow for excluding directories and files from test discovery by path or glob pattern.
+A simple nose plugin that allows for excluding directories and files from test discovery by path or glob pattern.
 Inspired by `nose-exclude <https://pypi.python.org/pypi/nose-exclude>`_.